hamishmorgan/swizzle/README.md

 ## Limitations

 - Field names must be valid Rust identifiers
-- All fields must be of types that can be copied
+- All fields must be of types with the `Copy` trait
 - The macro generates a lot of functions for structs with many fields
 - Field order in the struct definition matters for the generated function names